eliemichel/LearnWebGPU/getting-started/the-adapter.md

 Inspecting the adapter
 ----------------------

-The adapter object provides information about the underlying implementation and hardware, and about what it is able or not to do.
+The adapter object provides **information about the underlying implementation** and hardware, and about what it is able or not to do.

 Let us focus on the `wgpuAdapterEnumerateFeatures` function, which enumerates the features of the WebGPU implementation, because its usage is very typical from WebGPU native.

-We call the function twice.
-The first time, we provide a null pointer as the return, and as a consequence the function only returns the number of features, but not the features themselves.
-We then dynamically allocate memory for storing this many items of result, and call the same function a second time, this time with a pointer to where the result should store its result.
+We call the function **twice**.
+The **first time**, we provide a null pointer as the return, and as a consequence the function only returns the **number of features**, but not the features themselves.

+We then dynamically **allocate memory** for storing this many items of result, and call the same function a **second time**, this time with a pointer to where the result should store its result.

 ```C++
 #include <vector>